GHARBIyasmine/IoT_labs/TP1/EX3-MQTT-TLS/EX3.md

 **Note: this tutorial is done on a raspberry pi vm where the broker and clients are on the same local network, specifically the same vm.**

 **This lab was done by following the tutorial by Steve's Internet Guide.
-Link to rigibal article: http://www.steves-internet-guide.com/mosquitto-tls/**
+Link to original article: http://www.steves-internet-guide.com/mosquitto-tls/**

 ## Step 1: create a key pair for the CA